 Careers at Northgate High School

 The Careers team at Northgate High School is based in a purpose designed suite in the administration block.
-We support pupils in making well-informed choices by providing impartial information, advice and guidance about the range of options that are available to pupils, including apprenticeships, college, employment, sixth form and university.
-We aid pupils to make decisions at key transition points and help to prepare them for whatever their next steps might be.
+We support students in making well-informed choices by providing impartial information, advice and guidance about the range of options that are available to students, including apprenticeships, college, employment, sixth form and university.
+We aid students to make decisions at key transition points and help to prepare them for whatever their next steps might be.

-Pupils are able to access the Careers Suite throughout the school day and can make appointments to see members of staff.
+Students are able to access the Careers Suite throughout the school day and can make appointments to see members of staff.
 There is a fully-stocked careers library and prospectuses from a range of education providers.
-The suite is equipped with computers with internet access and staff are on hand to help pupils make decisions about their future.
+The suite is equipped with computers with internet access and staff are on hand to help students make decisions about their future.

 The Careers team at Northgate consists of: